Project: Frucor Suntory’s Field of Dream

 Overview:

-In partnership with Suntory’s Oceana & Frucor, BECA & Richard Crookes Constructions has brought to life the biggest single FMCG investment to Queensland, Australia by building state of the art at carbon neutral manufacturing and distribution located out in 65kms west of Brisbane transforming Australian beverage industry.
-As the $400 million project in Ipswich will redefine manufacturing and sustainability standards while creating employment opportunities.
+In partnership with Suntory’s Oceana & Frucor, BECA & Richard Crookes Constructions have brought to life the biggest single FMCG investment in Queensland, Australia by building a state-of-the-art, carbon-neutral manufacturing and distribution facility located approximately 65 kms west of Brisbane, transforming the Australian beverage industry.
+As a $400 million project in Ipswich, it will redefine manufacturing and sustainability standards while creating employment opportunities.

 Key Highlights:

-• 10,260m2 of Automation Storage Racking System concrete slabs weighing >800 tonnes ofreinforcement tailored for specific work area
+• 10,260 m² of Automation Storage Racking System concrete slabs incorporating over 800 tonnes of reinforcement, tailored for each specific work area

 Challenges and Solutions:

-• Challenge - RCC proposed to place ASRS area (10,200m2) which included trimming the subgradebetween 250 pile caps, fixing nearly 825 tonnes of reo and pouring concrete more than >6000m3 in 9weeks due to structural steel on hold as critical path.
+Challenge: RCC proposed placing the ASRS area (10,200 m²) which involved trimming the subgrade between 250 pile caps, fixing nearly 825 tonnes of reinforcement, and pouring over 6000 m³ of concrete in 9 weeks due to structural steel being on hold as the critical path.